luvaldev/luvaldev/README.md

 ### Welcome to my Github profile!

-My name is Luis Valdenegro and I am immersed in the exciting world of computing and telecommunications and I am committed to my area.
+My name is Luis Valdenegro and I'm immersed in the exciting world of computing and telecommunications and I'm committed to my area.

 ---